1.800.221.5175

 building-productive-parent-teacher-relationship-for-math-learning

-Importance of Math Teachers Partnering with Parents and Caregivers
+Why Math Teachers Should Partner with Parents

 Math teachers are experts on content and instructional strategies, yet no teacher will ever have as much knowledge about a student as the student’s caregivers.
 A collaborative partnership between teachers and caregivers provides an opportunity to bring both parties’ expertise to the table in the interest of the student.